SMTG-Bham/ThermoParser/docs/src/gallery.rst

 As well as projecting third-order phonon properties onto each other as above, so below we see there are also a number of functions for projecting these properties onto phonon dispersions.
-The former is an oft plotted widening of the bands due to scattering, and the latter shows the same data, but in a more quantitative way.
+The former is an oft plotted widening of the bands due to scattering,\ :sup:`1` and the latter shows the same data, but in a more quantitative way.

 .. image:: figures/wideband.pdf
    :target: https://github.com/SMTG-UCL/ThermoPlotter/blob/master/examples/plot-wideband.py